-Trust me when I say that a goldfish will happily eat most aquarium plants available to us.
+Goldfish will happily eat most aquarium plants available to us.
 I’ve been to the shop many times to purchase new plants for my goldfish, and this can get quite expensive.
-Therefore I’ve compiled a list of plants that are great for a goldfish aquarium and cross checked this list with many other fishkeepers.
+Therefore I’ve compiled a list of plants that are great for a goldfish aquarium and cross-checked this list with many other fishkeepers.

 While Hornwort has fine and detailed leaves that look like they could taste great in a salad, most fish do not like the taste of it.
 That’s great, because this means that the goldfish will pretty much leave them alone.